Is Big Tech Anticompetitive? Acquiring Minds Want to Know

 Are the biggest tech corporations buying up small, innovative tech companies in a heavy-handed play to clear the field of potential competitors?
 This question has reverberated through the halls of Congress and at federal regulatory agencies in the United States, as well as in the European Union and other countries around the world.

 Professor of Economics Liad Wagman at Illinois Institute of Technology’s Stuart School of Business has been conducting groundbreaking research—three studies, two years in the making—examining the effects of merger and acquisition (M&A) activity by the largest tech companies.
-The evidence, according to Wagman, tells a story with a lot more characters, plus a lot more competition, than headlines about anticompetitive big tech suggest.
+According to Wagman, the evidence tells a story with a lot more characters and a lot more competition than headlines about anticompetitive big tech suggest.

 During his recent two-year appointment as senior economic and technology adviser at the U.S. Federal Trade Commission’s Office of Policy Planning, Wagman led an FTC study of M&A activity by the group of large tech platforms referred to as GAFAM—Alphabet/Google, Apple, Facebook/Meta, Amazon, and Microsoft.
 The study provided policymakers with data about more than 1,000 acquisitions by the five GAFAM firms from 2010 through the end of 2019.